Lightning Talks (Session B)

 This presentation addresses numerous topics in the fields of librarianship and archives management, including instruction, information and research literacy, and outreach, by presenting a case study where two individuals were highly motivated to collaborate on archival research instruction, but failed due to inefficient communication and assumptions made on both sides.
 After detailing some of the missteps, this talk will focus on options to improve future collaborations with faculty, such as assignment or syllabus consultation and embedded librarianship, hopefully leading to the practical results of better instruction, assignments, and research process guidance for students working with library resources.

-Archives and Special Collections; Collections; Outreach; Teaching and Learning
+Tags: Archives and Special Collections; Collections; Outreach; Teaching and Learning

 No Attendees?
 No Problem.
 Redefining Programs at the Library